Mutsu, Aomori: History

-Mutsu was founded on September 1, 1959 through the merger of the former towns of Ōminato and Tanabu.
+Mutsu was founded on September 1, 1959 through the merger of the former towns of Ōminato (大湊) and Tanabu (田名部).
 Tanabu had been the location of a daikansho under the Morioka Domain in the Edo period, and was a resettlement and colonization zone for dispossessed ex-samurai of the defeated Aizu Domain after the Boshin War.
 The village of Ōminato was established with the creation of the modern municipalities system on 1 April 1889, and was raised to town status on November 10, 1928. Ōminato was a port town, and home to the Ōminato Guard District, a major base for the Imperial Japanese Navy until the end of World War II.
-The town and its military base were bombed repeatedly from the middle of July to middle of August 1945 during World War II.
+The town and its military base were bombed repeatedly from the middle of July to middle of August 1945, including one major attack on Ōminato on August 9.
 The base facilities were used by the United States Navy during the occupation of Japan, and (on a reduced scale) by the Japan Maritime Self Defence Force to date.

 Ōminato merged with the adjacent town of Tanabe to form the city Ōminato-Tanabu (coupling of the names of two antecedent towns) on September 1, 1959; its name was changed to Mutsu in 1960.
 At the time, it was the only city with a hiragana name (むつ), which was adopted to avoid confusion with the original kanji word Mutsu (陸奥) which indicates the old province that covered most of the modern Tōhoku region.

 On March 14, 2005, the towns of Kawauchi and Ōhata, and the village of Wakinosawa (all from Shimokita District) were merged into Mutsu.